 Debbie Dent wore pastel pink on the day the whole world went straight to hell.

-That she morning came to the coffee shop where I worked.
+That morning she came to the coffee shop where I worked.
 Batting her fake eyelashes, she humble bragged about her lavish vacation on Bora Bora.

 I remember wondering who even goes to Bora Bora anymore these days.